Reiningecho90/S.A.N.E.-AI/README.md

 - Working first concept into testing.
 Looks good so far with the exception of data output not being there
 - Added bugged code to the testing branch

+Notes:
+- Look over CodeQL Alerts, some were raised recently I think... (probably main branch erroroing because there is no code)

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.